anxiousmodernman/grpcweb-boilerplate/README.md

 # GopherJS gRPC-Web Boilerplate

+Forked from the amazing gift Johan Brandhorst gave to the world.

 A minimal repo containing all the boilerplate for getting started with GopherJS using gRPC-Web.
 Clone and use as a base for your own experimentation with GopherJS and gRPC-Web!